Universal-Team/db/docs/_3ds/leafedit.md

   </ul>

-  <h2>This is version 0.2.1, because it doesn''t have much changes and for v0.3.0,
+  <h2 dir="auto">This is version 0.2.1, because it doesn''t have much changes and
-  it is not ready yet.</h2>
+  for v0.3.0, it is not ready yet.</h2>

-  <h1>The wiki will get an update later for the latest changes.
-So: <strong>read the
+  <h1 dir="auto">The wiki will get an update later for the latest changes.
+So: <strong>read
-  wiki before starting with LEAFEDIT and make backups</strong>!!!!!</h1>
+  the wiki before starting with LEAFEDIT and make backups</strong>!!!!!</h1>

-  <h2>We are not responsible for any mistakes you do, so use this at your own risk.
+  <h2 dir="auto">We are not responsible for any mistakes you do, so use this at your
+  own risk.
 You can find the link to the wiki <a href="https://github.com/Universal-Team/LeafEdit/wiki">here</a>.</h2>'
 updated: '2020-09-05T17:30:43Z'
 version: v0.2.1
 version_title: Initial Wild World support.